vivaria/edisonrul.ing/docs/source/cards/the-six-samurai-kamon.md

-# THE SIX SAMURAI - KAMON
+# The Six Samurai - Kamon

 > ① Once per turn, while you control another "Six Samurai" monster with a different name, you can destroy 1 face-up Spell or Trap Card.
 This monster cannot declare an attack during the turn this effect is used. ② If this card would be destroyed, you can destroy another "Six Samurai" monster you control instead.